Study in Spain!

 Candidates from non-U.S. law schools must also have completed one year of legal studies in their home country.
 Attorneys admitted, or to be admitted, to the bar in their respective home countries may also be admitted to the summer abroad programs.
 Non-native English speakers must contact the program for language certification requirements.

-*Students from Barry University Dwayne O. Andreas School of Law and St. Thomas University School of Law must have a cumulative GPA of 2.3 or higher in order to participate in the summer abroad programs.
+*Students from Barry University Dwayne O. Andreas School of Law must have a cumulative GPA of 2.2 or higher in order to participate in the summer abroad programs.
+Students from St. Thomas University School of Law must have a cumulative GPA of 2.3 or higher in order to participate in the summer abroad programs.

 San Lorenzo de El Escorial, Spain, commonly referred to as El Escorial, is the setting for the Study in Spain program, and is located in the foothills of the beautiful Guadarrama Mountains, about 45 minutes from Madrid.
 El Escorial's mountain setting means it enjoys a temperate year-round climate, and provides direct access to hiking trails and other natural areas.
 El Escorial is perhaps best known as the site of the Royal Seat of San Lorenzo de El Escorial, a Spanish royal site, palace, and monastery.
 The large complex dates from the 16th century, and the monastery has served as the primary burial site for the Spanish monarchy since.
 The site was named a UNESCO World Heritage Site in 1984, and also contains a museum and remarkable Royal Library, which contains many important illuminated manuscripts and items collected from throughout Europe and elsewhere where the Spanish held influence.